Kartapuce/kartapuce.github.io/_pages/vulnerabilities.md

   nav: "vulnerabilities"
 ---

 Get the global picture about some major CVEs.
-Find out how the combination of several vulnerabilities can make you root. :partying_face: Please keep this knowledge to achieve better protection of your IT systems.
+Find out how the combination of several vulnerabilities can make you root. :innocent: Please keep this knowledge to achieve better protection of your IT systems.